Using the Web3 API

 from web3 import Web3, HTTPProvider

-url = 'https://1rpc.io/eth'
+url = 'https://public.1rpc.io/eth'

 web3 = Web3(HTTPProvider(url))